indieSoftware/NavigationStack/README.md

 Compared to SwiftUI's `NavigationView` / `NavigationLink` and the `.sheet`-Modifier:

 - Use different transition animations (not only a horizontal push/pop or a vertical present/dismiss)
-- Use a full-screen present transition also on iOS 13
+- Use one of the various transition animations included
+- Or create your own custom transition animations
 - Navigate even without any transition animation at all if you want
-- Use your own custom transition animations
-- Or use one of the various included
+- Define the back transition animation right before transitioning back, not in advance when transitioning forward
 - Navigate back multiple screens at once, not only to the previous
-- Define the back transition animation right before transitioning back, not when transitioning forward
+- Use a full-screen present transition also on iOS 13

+## Installation

+### CocoaPods

+**TODO**

 ## Usage

 ## Documentation

 **[https://indiesoftware.github.io/NavigationStack](https://indiesoftware.github.io/NavigationStack)**

+## Trouble shooting

+#### Fatal error: No ObservableObject of type NavigationModel found.
+A View.environmentObject(_:) for NavigationModel may be missing as an ancestor of this view.

+Add a navigation model to the view hierarchy, e.g.  `MyRootView().environmentObject(NavigationModel())`.